 SEO and online reputation management go hand and hand.
 As SEO evolves it becomes harder to manipulate.
 As SEO becomes harder to manipulate so too does it become harder to clean up a negative reputation - or proactively build a more positive reputation - online.

 But “harder” does not mean “impossible,” and many of the old tools still work.
-In fact, two of them, blog commenting and forum posts, are sometimes even a bit overlooked in the world of reputation management.
+In fact, two of them, blog commenting and forum posts, are sometimes even a bit overlooked in the world of online reputation management.
 This is because a reputation manager might be a little uneasy about generating either of these two types of content on your behalf.

 There’s a big difference between setting up a webpage or a press release which references you and speaking for you, after all, no matter how much impact “participation” has on your overall web presence.

 But all this means that these are easy tools which you can use to build up your own online reputation.
 It may even be fun - if you do it right.

 You don’t want to choose just any blogs or forums to interact with.
 Instead, you want to spend a little time locating those who are truly a part of your community.
 Look for blogs and forums that:

 - Keep you up-to-date on the latest developments in your career or field.

 - Speak to your specific interests and hobbies—the ones that you can talk about enthusiastically, at length.

 - You are 100% okay with people knowing you read and interact with these blogs.

 - If possible, make an effort to consciously choose blogs that have been around for awhile, that rank well in Google and that have a good following.